Join Us

 "The actions of Elsevier/RELX, in light of UN human rights guidelines and climate justice principles, warrant careful public consideration.
 We encourage the company to attentively listen to the concerns of those impacted by climate change and acknowledge the potential risks associated with its ongoing engagement in fossil fuels to safeguard its broader business interests.”

-On 15 July 2021, an Elsevier editor gave a presentation to employees, detailing that "if we wait for 10 more years when we get through this [carbon] budget we basically have to decarbonize overnight, which is impossible...All of the oil reserves that these companies have, have to stay in the ground.
+On 15 July 2021, an editor at Elsevier's journal One Earth gave a presentation to some employees, detailing that "if we wait for 10 more years when we get through this [carbon] budget we basically have to decarbonize overnight, which is impossible...All of the oil reserves that these companies have, have to stay in the ground.
 They can’t take them out of the ground.”
-He also proclaimed that "some of the activities that are going on within Elsevier and RELX would have to stop…to be aligned with a safe and stable future….Are things happening within Elsevier and RELX, in my opinion, that we need to stop?
-Absolutely.
-Do I know whether they will stop?
+He condemned the actions of RELX's oil major partners and customers, contradicting company messaging on the virtues of these businesses.
+He also stated, to be aligned with a "safe and stable future," that "some of the activities that are going on within Elsevier and RELX would have to stop…Do I know whether they will stop?
 Not entirely.”

 Kip Lyall

-Climate Rights Coalition
+Director, Climate Rights Coalition

 “Corporations are not just turning a blind eye.
 They are adding fuel to the flames.
 They are choking the planet…The truly dangerous radicals are [those] increasing the production of fossil fuels."

-—UN Secretary-General Antonio Guterres, 4 April 2022
+—UN Secretary-General Antonio Guterres (2022)

 Contact form